SD-Tech-Solutions/SD-Tech/README.md

 This is an example of using git on code server running in a docker container.

+This syncs code with SD Tech Github and runs using the local instance of codeserver connected to it.

 does this still sync?

 # Future Plans